More than half of all new businesses close in their first year and making it that far doesn’t make you fail proof.

 These issues pose massive risks for SMEs all over the world, and the most critical way to avoid them is by understanding and making use of the financial tools available to SMEs.

 What can an SME do avoid cash flow problems?

 There are a variety of different financial arrangements that SMEs can make with business finance firms to protect themselves from these common cash flow problems:

 Bartercard is a business marketplace where members exchange products and services without the use of cash to attract new customers, boost cash flow and increase profits.

 Bartercard has saved Australian SMEs a collective $4.5 billion cash since launching and continues to work effectively in small, localised communities where members exchange everything from a hamburger to real estate, capitalising on spare capacity and slow-moving stock.
 See what expenses you can instantly move across to Bartercard to conserve cash in these areas.
-Every member who joins Bartercard receives a $5,000 interest-free line of credit to start spending straight away.
+Every member who joins Bartercard receives a $5,000 advance on your trade dollar sales to start spending straight away.